 When it comes to ensuring that each and every dishwasher load you complete ends with flawlessly clean and streak-free dishes, you’ll want to include rinse aid as a part of your regular dishwasher regimen.
-Rinse aid is designed to help you get spotless results from your dishwasher, enhance the drying process and protect your glassware from etching.
+Dishwasher rinse aid is designed to help you get spotless results from your machine.
+It enhances the drying process and protects your glassware from etching.
 Almost every modern dishwasher available today features a dedicated dispenser for rinse aid.

 - Absolutely sparkling dishes, particularly glasses